polymorphine/dev/README.md

 about inconsistencies that need manual fixing.

 [`phpcs.xml`](phpcs.xml) file is the configuration for all projects using this package as a composer dependency (in default vendor directory).
-However console command running CodeSniffer requires absolute path to this config file.
-For example Github Action command may build absolute path with `$GITHUB_WORKSPACE` env variable:
+However, console command running CodeSniffer requires the absolute path to this config file.
+For example Github Action command may build the absolute path with `$GITHUB_WORKSPACE` env variable:
 ```
 vendor/bin/phpcs --extensions=php --standard=$GITHUB_WORKSPACE/vendor/polymorphine/dev/phpcs.xml path
 ```